pat-laugh/webss/README.md

 configuration that can then be used by the compiler, so there is no need to manipulate text.

+You can compare files in `front-end/js-original` and `front-end/js-wbss` to see how this product can allow you to change the syntax of a language.

 ## Loading the project

-In the directory `front-end/`, run `init.sh` to run appropriate commands.
-Then go to the directory `back-end/`, and run `generate_webpage.py`.
+In the directory `back-end/`, run `init.sh` to run appropriate commands.
+Then run `generate_webpage.py`.
 This will generate a webpage showing the configuration from the file `config.json`.
 To compile a file, run `compile.py` with the file name.

-To check what input and output could look like with the current packages and configuration, check the files in `test-data`.

 ## Creating packages